Voltorane/bsh_chatbot_gpt-3/README.md

 # bsh_chatbot_gpt-3

-This is a program that generates Question and Answers using user manuals to support chatbot development
+This is a program that generates Question and Answers based on user manuals to support chatbot development

 # Instructions